 There are three directly comparable categories of cause of death between the JHU experts and the Trustees.
 As an example, consider these three categories at ages 85+.
 For cardiovascular disease, the JHU experts project an average annual rate of decline from 2009-40 of 0.5 percent for women and 0.6 percent for men.
 The Trustees' ultimate assumption for cardiovascular disease is 1.5 percent.
 For cancer, the JHU experts project an average annual rate of decline from 2009-40 of 0.4 percent for women and 0.6 percent for men.
 The Trustees' ultimate assumption for cancer is 0.5 percent.
 For respiratory disease, the JHU experts project an average annual rate of decline from 2009-40 of 0.1 percent for women and 0.4 percent for men.
+The

-The Trustees' ultimate assumption for respiratory disease is 0.2 percent.
-Note in particular the similarity of expectations for the respiratory disease and cancer categories between the JHU experts and those assumed for the 2023 Trustees Report.
+Trustees' ultimate assumption for respiratory disease is 0.2 percent.
+In particular, note the similarity of expectations for the respiratory disease and cancer categories between the JHU experts and those assumed for the 2024 Trustees Report.

-2.6 Projected Future Rates of Reduction based on Assumptions by Age, Sex, and Cause of Death levels were calculated by age group, sex, and cause as the percent reductions in log linear regressions of the central death rates.2 The rates of improvement begin grading to the ultimate rates immediately after the last year of data.
-The annual reductions in mortality are assumed to change rapidly from the starting levels of annual reductions to the assumed ultimate rates of reduction for years 2047 and later.
+2.6 Projected Future Rates of Reduction based on Assumptions by Age, Sex, and Cause of Death

+The period for determining the starting levels of annual mortality reduction is the most recent 12 years of historical data prior to the COVID-19 pandemic (2008-19), with variable weighting on these 12 years.
+These starting levels were calculated by age group, sex, and cause as the percent reductions in log linear regressions of the central death rates.2 The rates of improvement begin grading to the ultimate rates immediately after the last year of data.
+The annual reductions in mortality are assumed to change rapidly from the starting levels of annual reductions to the assumed ultimate rates of reduction for years 2048 and later.
 Under the low-cost and high-cost scenarios, the starting levels of annual reduction are assumed to be 50 percent and 150 percent,3 respectively, of the starting levels for the intermediate assumptions.